How U.S. Tax Rules Apply to Inheritances and Gifts from Abroad

 Foreign Personal Holding Company

-To qualify as FPHC the corporation's gross income must consist of at least 60 percent passive income.
-Once that threshold is met, the corporation will continue to be treated as a FPHC if at least 50 percent of its gross income is from certain passive sources.
+To qualify as FPHC, the corporation's gross income must be at least 60% passive income.
+Once the corporation meets that threshold, it will continue to be treated as an FPHC if at least 50% of its gross income is from certain passive sources.

 Passive Foreign Investment Company

 All bequests and gifts received by U.S. persons from foreign persons that exceed $100,000 in the calendar year are reportable to the IRS on Form 3520, Annual Return to Report Transactions With Foreign Trusts and Receipt of Certain Foreign Gifts.
 The amount and description of the bequest must be disclosed.
-However, the IRS does not require disclosure of the identity of the decedent or donor.
+However, the IRS does not require disclosing the decedent or donor's identity.

 Can I Solve This on My Own or Do I Need an Attorney?